Skip to contents

 Pathologist region annotation available

-If region annotations are available, we recommend to include the region annotations in all metadata and specify the Region in the MultiSpatialEcoTyper function, which could improve integration accuracy.
+If tumor and adjacent stroma region annotations are available, we recommend to include the annotations in all metadata and specify the Region in the MultiSpatialEcoTyper function, which could improve integration accuracy.

 ## Annotation of tumor and stroma regions will be considered for the analysis.